 The process of accessing money from an ABLE account varies.
 Some plans offer the use of a pre-paid debit card that can be loaded with funds from the account.
 Fidelity allows funds to be transferred directly from an ABLE account into a Fidelity® Cash Management Account, which offers a debit card, reimbursements for ATM withdrawals, and free checkwriting.

 "When money gets taken out, it doesn't need to be spent immediately," says Bernhardt.
 "It can be moved out of an ABLE account and into another account.
 These transferred funds won't count against the thresholds for federal benefits as long as the ABLE account is still open and you have a firm intention of using that money for a qualified disability expense."
 One exception: In order to not impact SSI benefits, withdrawals for housing-related expenses must be spent in the same month the funds were withdrawn from the ABLE account.

-Tip: New in 2018: Consider taking advantage of a new tax provision that allows you the ability to roll up to $15,000 per year from an existing 529 college savings plan into an ABLE account.
+Tip: Consider taking advantage of a tax provision that became available in 2018 allowing the ability to roll up to $15,000 per year from an existing 529 college savings plan into an ABLE account.